sharathsrinivasa/httpclientbenchmark/docker-app/README.md

 This builds a docker image that contains both the client tests and the mock server.

+## WARNING!!!

+Some of this code ASSumes the other modules are using certain conventions.

 # Usage

 The application has help.